RustaceansKenya/driver-development-book/driver_book/src/misc/the_C_runtime.md

 1. Loading elf programs from ROM/secondary_memory to RAM. ie (elf_loading)
 2. Allocate space for a software stack and initialize the stack pointer
 3. Allocate space for a heap (if used)
-4. Copy values from Flash into variables declared with initial values
+4. nitializing static variables before the program entry point.
+This is achieved by copying values from Flash into variables declared with initial values
 5. Zero out all uninitialized global varibles.
 6. Clear uninitialized RAM
-7. Set up exception and interrupt handling
+7. It populates the vector table so the device can properly dispatch exceptions and interrupts
 8. Call the `main()` function

 Extra functions include :